tomas/dimension/README.md

 # Resizing geometries

-This is taken directly from the excellent Dragonfly gem.
+This is taken directly from the excellent [Dragonfly gem](http://markevans.github.io/dragonfly/imagemagick/#processors).
+The N/S/W/E gravities are not supported, though.

 Author
 ======